SFort/MC-OCAIP/README.md

 ### Features:
 - Offline logins can be restricted by a registration password
-by creating `ocaip/password` and putting the password inside

 - Offline logins can be restricted by a registration proof of work
-by creating `ocaip/sha1pow` and putting the amount of zero bits inside.
-or `ocaip/argon2pow`, `ocaip/sha512pow` (since 1.3.0)
-Higher values mean longer wait time
-They can also require multiple proofs of work, for example two 23 leadingZero ones by inserting `23*2`.
-Requireing too many proofs of work could cause issues, haven't tested.

 ____________________________________________________